Where we work

 - English

-The country program for 2013-2017, extended until the end of 2019, sets the framework for UNICEF's intervention in the DRC.
-The goal of this program is to realize the rights of every child, especially the most disadvantaged.
+The country programme for 2020-2024 sets the framework for UNICEF's intervention in the DRC.
+The goal of this programme is to realize the rights of every child, especially the most disadvantaged.

 Six key results